 Sainsbury’s implemented LED lighting over its entire estate one year ago, which resulted in a reduction in lighting energy consumption of almost 70 percent on average.
-Sainsbury’s Innovation Investments, which will see a minimum of £5 million invested over the next four years into start-up enterprises commercialising innovative, sustainable technologies that strive to cut operational carbon emissions, was also announced by the company at the same time.
-Sainsbury’s runs entirely on renewable electricity at the moment, and the supermarket forecasts that by the end of 2023, up to forty percent of its power will originate from forms of wind and solar energy that have not yet been utilised on the planet.
+Sainsbury’s Innovation Investments, which will see a minimum of £5 million invested over the next four years into start-up enterprises commercializing innovative, sustainable technologies that strive to cut operational carbon emissions, was also announced by the company at the same time.
+Sainsbury’s runs entirely on renewable electricity at the moment, and the supermarket forecasts that by the end of 2023, up to forty percent of its power will originate from forms of wind and solar energy that have not yet been utilized on the planet.

 *Based on the total liters of diesel saved in April 2023 at Nine Elms (1557.3 liters), which equates to a CO2 saving of 4.75t per month.